soukouna94/alx-low_level_programming/0x00-hello_world/README.md

 1. Compiler : this script compiles a C file but does not link.
 2. Assembler : this script generates the assembly code of a C code and save it in an output file.
 3. Name : this script compiles a C file and creates an executable named cisfun.
+4. Hello, puts : this script prints exactly "Programming is like building a multilingual puzzle.